bigandy/time-in/README.md

 - `npm run dev` - runs the vite dev environment
 - `npm run build` - builds the project with vite build
-- `npm run local-release` - publishes the package to npm (needs One Time Password) after doing all the checks beforehand
+- `npm run local-release` - publishes the package to npm after doing all the checks beforehand
 - `npx changeset` - creates a changeset of the latest changes.
 You can choose if it is a patch, minor, or major change.
 - `npm run test` - runs the tests with vitest in watch mode
 - `npm run check-test` runs the tests